-A capture the flag map made in Unreal Development Kit that focuses on vertical space, close quarters combat and fast movement.
-Players climb to the top of a tower to reach the flags, and are then dropped back down to the bottom; requiring them to scale the tower again with the flag to score.
+Power Tower is a capture the flag map made in Unreal Development Kit that focuses on vertical space, fast movement, and close quarters combat.
+Players climb to the top of a tower to reach the flags, are dropped back down to the bottom, and must scale the tower again with the flag to score.

 - Players spawn at the bottom of the map, but both flags are located at the top

 - Provided equipment becomes more powerful with increased height

 - Central tower provides fast but dangerous route

 - Alternative route is slower but safer with more equipment

 - Race to acquire weapons